MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 All resources in Azure have to be contained in a resource group.
 When you create resources without specifying a resource group, those resources get added to a default resource group.
 You can create additional resource groups as needed, and when creating Azure applications, it is considered best practice to create a resource group up front to hold the application's resources.
 One of the best features of resource groups is that when you are finished with a group, you can delete everything in it simply by deleting the group.
 This is particularly helpful in a lab environment because it makes experimentation and trials much easier to manage.

-1. You need to log into the [Microsoft Azure Portal](https://portal.azure.com) to get started.
+1. Log into the [Microsoft Azure Portal](https://portal.azure.com) to get started.

     ![Login to Microsoft Azure Management Portal](Images/windows-azure-portal-signin.png)